Greece Moments Greece Moments

 Faneromeni-Kirche-Egio-Golf-von-Korinth-Tipps

-The main attraction of Egio is the Sanctuary of Panagia Trypiti right on the harbour.
-On the Friday after the Orthodox Easter, many Greeks make a pilgrimage here.
-The original church (16th century) was partly built in the rock, but in the 19th century, after the foundation of the new Greek state, it received its current neoclassical form, that of the Panagia Evaggelistria of Tinos resembles.
+The most important sight in Egio is the Panagia Trypiti pilgrimage church right by the harbor.
+On the Friday after Orthodox Easter, many Greeks make a pilgrimage here.
+The original church (16th century) was partially built into the rock, but in the 19th century, following the founding of the modern Greek state, it took on its current neoclassical form, which resembles the Panagia Evangelistria of Tinos.

 Panagia-Trypiti-Egio-Sehenswuerdigkeiten-Peloponnes

-Panagia Trypiti at the port (© Municipality of Aigialeia)
+Panagia Trypiti at the harbor (ยฉ Municipality of Aigialeia)

 #7 Patras: Gateway to the Gulf of Corinth

-Patras in the northwest of the Peloponnese peninsula with its large ferry port is considered the gateway to the Gulf of Corinth.
-The city of 200,000 inhabitants does not seem very inviting at first glance, but there is a lot to discover inside the tangle of cities.
+Patras, located in the northwest of the Peloponnese peninsula, is considered the gateway to the Gulf of Corinth thanks to its large ferry port.
+At first glance, the city of 200,000 inhabitants seems uninviting, but there is much to discover within the urban maze.

 Patras Urlaub Tipps Griechenland